 In all cases (and many others) these were major public events whose outcome was different from what was expected by masses of people involved.

 - The annual Oxford and Cambridge boat race started at 2.15pm on 7 April 2012.
 Only this year it was different.
-First the race was temporarily stopped when race marshal, Sir Matthew Pinsent saw a protester in a black wetsuit risking decapitation by swimming in front of the boats.
+First the race was temporarily stopped when race marshal, Sir Matthew Pinsent (my godbrother) saw a protester in a black wetsuit risking decapitation by swimming in front of the boats.
 After resuming the race the oars of the boats collided resulting in one of the Oxford crew having his blade smashed.
 After Cambridge won, the Oxford bow was rushed to hospital suffering from exhaustion.